kiranbond/msglog/README.md

 no longer needs a message corresponding to an MSN, it can Commit with an MSN that will let the MsgLog clean up the log in the background.

-msglog is implemented using a two level abstraction. msglog itself is an interface with the backend persistence implemented using a mstore (message store).
-The library contains an implementation with a filesystem backend MessageStoreFS.
-It is possible to use other backends like Cassandra or etcd for lower volume data to implement a replicated message log.

 MessageStoreFS implements the streaming message filestore.
 It is meant for storing mostly fifo ordered writes and reads.